Nivekkb/SELF/SELF_DOCS/public/PUBLIC_TRANSPARENCY_REPORT_TEMPLATE.md

 ### Report Overview
 This transparency report provides comprehensive information about SELF's operations, safety performance, compliance status, and impact on users and society.
-The report demonstrates our commitment to transparency, accountability, and continuous improvement.
+The report demonstrates a commitment to transparency, accountability, and continuous improvement.

 ### Key Highlights
 - **Safety Performance**: [Summary of safety metrics and improvements]